jmhmd/lex-search/README.md

   {...}
 ]
 ```
-The lunr index is pre-built with `node build-lunr-index.js`
+The elasticsearch index is pre-built with `node build-elasticsearch-index.js`